top of page

 • Small Notebook and Pen: To record symptoms, treatments, and progress.

-While basic first aid can stabilize your reptile, some situations require professional veterinary care:
+First aid can stabilize your reptile, but some situations require immediate exotic pet veterinary care:

-• Persistent Symptoms: Lethargy, weight loss, or abnormal behavior that doesn’t improve.
+• Persistent lethargy, weight loss, or abnormal behavior

 bottom of page